xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 Here, a while loop is used along with the test command (`[ ]`), utilizing the `-z` flag to continually check if `$ip` is null.
 Once a non-null value in `$ip` is detected at the start of the loop, it will break.

-Inside of this loop, we use to query the API.
+Inside of this loop, we use curl to query the API.
 The `-s` flag is to keep curl from producing console output before returning, `-k` tells curl to ignore SSL certificate errors (Proxmox default installations have a self-signed certificate), and `-H` is used to include a HTTP header to pass the API token in.

 The Proxmox API will return this network information in JSON.